ibm-cloud-docs/dns-svcs/wildcard-support.md

 ## How wildcard records work
 {: #how-wildcard-records-work}

-Only use wildcard data if no other resource records match the qname.
-Similarly, do not use wildcard data if the record type does not match the qtype, even if the resource record matches the qname.
+Use wildcard data only if no other resource records match the Qname.
+Similarly, do not use wildcard data if the record type does not match the Qtype, even if the resource record matches the Qname.

 For example, a type `A` query for the name `www.example.com` is made with wildcard: `*.example.com  900 IN A 20.20.20.20`.
   * If there is no resource record of the name `www.example.com`, it matches with the wildcard record.
   * The wildcard is matched only if the domain does not exist.

 ## Limitations
 {: #wildcard-limitations}

-* A zone cannot contain more than 5 wildcard records.
+* A zone cannot contain more than five wildcard records.
-* Only the following wildcard record following types are allowed:
+* Wildcard records are only allowed for the following record types.
   * `A`
   * `AAAA`
   * `MX`
 * PTR records are not supported for `A` and `AAAA` type wildcard records.

 ## Managing wildcard DNS records
 {: #managing-wildcard-records}

 You can manage a wildcard record the same way as any other record.
-Refer to [Managing DNS records](/docs/dns-svcs?topic=dns-svcs-managing-dns-records) for more information on creating, reading, updating, and deleting wildcard records.
+Refer to [Managing DNS records](/docs/dns-svcs?topic=dns-svcs-managing-dns-records) to learn more about creating, reading, updating, and deleting wildcard records.